-Financial Support – Overseas and Russia
+Financial Support – Overseas

-The exchange of students between VSE and its partner universities in Russia or overseas is not realized in the frame of some international programme but is based solely on individual agreements between universities.
+The exchange of students between VSE and its partner universities overseas is not realized in the frame of some international programme but is based solely on individual agreements between universities.
 Based on these agreements, students do not pay tuition fees at VSE partner universities.
 In addition, they receive a grant for study abroad from VSE.
 Scholarship is not claimable.

 Grant for study abroad